yvelikova/axway-open-docs/content/en/docs/apigw_oauth/gw_oauth_authz_server.md

 linkTitle: API Gateway as an OAuth 2.0 authorization server
 weight: 40
 date: 2019-11-18
-description: Configure API Gateway as OAuth authorization server using sample policies as a starting point, and set up a store for OAuth access tokens and authorization codes.
+description: Configure API Gateway as an OAuth authorization server using sample policies as a starting point, and set up a store for OAuth access tokens and authorization codes.
 ---

 ## Authorization server policies and filters